| hyphenated notation | nuclear notation | nuclear notation (optional) |

 Including the atomic numbers

-To include the atomic number (automatically obtained from a built-in data set), we can set the optional Z argument to TRUE.
+To include the atomic number, we set the optional Z argument

 Examples.